-RJ is Chair of the White Collar Crime and Civil Fraud Practice Group and a partner in the IP Litigation Practice Group.
+RJ is Chair of the Government Enforcement & Corporate Investigations Practice Group and Co-Chair of the IP Litigation Practice Group.
 He has extensive experience in trial and appellate advocacy.
 RJ has tried over 50 cases to jury verdict in federal court as lead trial counsel in both civil and criminal cases, including patent infringement, contract, civil fraud, and criminal healthcare, wire, and mail fraud cases.
 He has handled hundreds of bench trials, evidentiary hearings, and summary judgment arguments throughout the country, in both federal and state courts.
 He also has submitted, and argued, over 30 civil and criminal appeals before the U.S. Courts of Appeals for the Seventh, Eighth, Ninth and Federal Circuits.

 RJ has extensive experience in prosecuting and defending complex white collar crime cases involving environmental offenses, healthcare, mail, wire, and bank fraud, computer fraud and abuse, economic espionage, and bribery and other corrupt practices.
 While at United States Attorney's Office for the District of Minnesota, he investigated and prosecuted hundreds of criminal cases, including all environmental crime offenses, including the then two largest criminal environmental cases in the history of the State of Minnesota, healthcare, mail, wire and bank fraud offenses, including large multi-defendant and multi-state conspiracies and conspiracies to defraud the United States, narcotics and violent crimes, organized crime, trafficking in counterfeit goods, and international offenses involving extradition.
 Since his return to private practice, RJ has conducted hundreds of internal investigations and defended numerous cases involving allegations of healthcare, mail, wire, and bank fraud, environmental offenses, computer fraud and abuse, economic espionage, bribery, and corrupt practices.